It is OK to be obsessed with “getting new customers” but you must not ignore the existing ones.

 Talking of customer retention… poor customer service is one of the biggest factors behind customer churn.

-52% customers leave a business because of poor customer service.
+86% of consumers would abandon a trusted brand after just two negative customer experiences.
 Make sure that your retention strategy includes timely response to customer emails.

 An easy way to show that you care is to send personalized messages.
 Take advantage of whatever information you have about their needs or preferences.